 Using the ECG feature

-Currently only available in the US, the Apple Watch Series 4 has an ECG feature that can take electrocardiogram (ECG or EKG) readings.
+On Series 4 and 5 Apple Watches there's also an ECG feature that can take electrocardiogram (ECG or EKG) readings.
 Apple's ECG app can tell whether your heart rhythm has atrial fibrillation (an irregular heart rhythm) or a normal sinus rhythm.
 Apple Watch Series 4 users will see it once WatchOS 5.1.2 is installed on their device.

 Getting a reading is as simple as placing a finger on the Digital Crown of the watch and waiting 30 seconds.
 ECG data will then be collected from the Watch electrodes and displayed in the Health app, which in turn can be shared via a PDF report with your doctor.
 Apple claims the test is 99 per cent accurate.